 Students who previously attended a nationally or regionally accredited college or university may be granted transfer credit if the courses taken are applicable to their program of study at Seattle Film Institute.
-Students may transfer no more than 15-quarter credits of their total graduate program credits at Seattle Film Institute.
-In determining Satisfactory Academic Progress, transfer credits affect Rate of Progress and Maximum Time in which to Complete but do not affect GPA or CGPA (the Satisfactory Academic Progress appears elsewhere in this catalog).

 - Credits accepted in transfer are those that are part of an accredited institution's regular degree programs.
-For graduate students, in cases where courses sought for transfer generate both undergraduate and graduate credit, students receiving transfer credit are expected to have elected the course(s) at the graduate level and thus have completed more qualitatively and quantitatively than those who have taken the course(s) for undergraduate credit. - Credit sought for transfer must be graded "B" or better and must have been completed no more than six years before the date of the student's master's degree program completion.
+For graduate students, in cases where courses sought for transfer generate both undergraduate and graduate credit, students receiving transfer credit are expected to have elected the course(s) at the graduate level. - Credit sought for transfer must be graded 3.0 (B) or better.
 All credits intended for transfer must be recommended for approval by the Program Director or Academic Affairs Officer as a part of the official course of study. - Before credit can be considered part of a student's program, an official transcript from the registrar of the institution from which the credit is to be transferred must be received by SFI. - When a student elects to change a program or enroll at a higher credential at Seattle Film Institute, the student's attempted and earned credits and grades will be transferred into the new program as applicable, including transfer credit.
-Credits earned at the school in the original program of study that apply to the new program of study will be used when computing grade point average, rate of progress and maximum timeframe. - Credits used to fulfill requirements for another degree will not be transferred. - Seattle Film Institute reserves the right to determine the acceptability of transfer credit from any institution.
+Credits earned at the school in the original program of study that apply to the new program of study will be used when computing grade point average, rate of progress and maximum timeframe. - Credits used to fulfill requirements for another degree will not be transferred. - Seattle Film Institute reserves the right to determine the acceptability of transfer credits from any institution.